SQL CREATE TABLE Statement

 -- Syntax for MySQL Database CREATE TABLE persons ( id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, name VARCHAR(50) NOT NULL, birth_date DATE, phone VARCHAR(15) NOT NULL UNIQUE ); -- Syntax for SQL Server Database CREATE TABLE persons ( id INT NOT NULL PRIMARY KEY IDENTITY(1,1), name VARCHAR(50) NOT NULL, birth_date DATE, phone VARCHAR(15) NOT NULL UNIQUE );

-The above statement creates a table named persons with five columns id, name, birth_date and phone.
+The above statement creates a table named persons with four columns id, name, birth_date and phone.
 Notice that each column name is followed by a data type declaration; this declaration specifies that what type of data the column will store, whether integer, string, date, etc.

 Some data types can be declared with a length parameter that indicates how many characters can be stored in the column.
 For example,